zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    Swap frequency in temper command must evenly divide the total # of timesteps.

-*Non-numeric box dimensions - simulation unstable*
-   The box size has apparently blown up.

 *Number of core atoms != number of shell atoms*
    There must be a one-to-one pairing of core and shell atoms.

-*Numeric index is out of bounds*
-   A command with an argument that specifies an integer or range of integers is using a value that is less than 1 or greater than the maximum allowed limit.

 *One or more Atom IDs is negative*
    Atom IDs must be positive integers.